dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Regulated Decentralized Finance (RegDeFi)

-The hybrid model combining RegFi and DeFi whereby people have access to regulated financial instruments in the form of security tokens on a decentralized or P2P network.
+A hybrid model combining RegFi and DeFi whereby people have access to regulated financial instruments in the form of security tokens on a decentralized or P2P network.

 #### Reinforced Concrete

-A zero knowledge friendly hash function created by Dusk which works in tandem with PLONKup to process zero knowledge operations.
+A zero-knowledge friendly hash function developed by Dusk designed to work with PLONKup for processing zero-knowledge operations.

 #### Remote Procedure Call (RPC)

-A communication protocol that permits a program to request a service from a program located in another computer within the network.
+A communication protocol allowing a program to request services from another program on a different networked computer.

 #### Same-Block Finality

-With respect to finality, the guarantee that an executed transaction will never be reversed or changed.
+The guarantee that a transaction, once executed, will never be reversed or altered within the same block.

 #### Security